pearsonca/scala-commsim/index.md

 : response sets are driven by historical exposure.  allows agents to have different responses to the same events without model having to create entirely new objects

-chain of responsibility
+Chain of Responsibility
 : concept allows single event to trigger many responses from different aspects of agent behavior.

 Test-driven design is also a natural fit for scientific modeling.
-As [Janzen and Saiedian highlight in their review][janzen2005test], test driven design encourages incremental development of narrow, independent behaviors, which is consistent with [iterative model evalution practices][koopman].  as new behavior added to a module, or modules integrated, can use test infrastructure to verify that model still obeys constraints / context expressed by tests.
+As [Janzen and Saiedian highlight in their review][janzen2005test], test driven design encourages incremental development of narrow, independent behaviors, which is consistent with [iterative model evalution practices][koopman].
+As new behavior added to a module, or modules integrated, can use test infrastructure to verify that model still obeys constraints / context expressed by tests.
 This looks quite similar to good modeling practice: develop simplest conceivable